andreasHovaldt/andreasHovaldt/README.md

 - 👋 Hi, I’m @andreasHovaldt
 - 👀 I’m interested in programming and robotics
-- 🌱 I’m currently learning robotics
+- 🌱 I’m currently learning robotics at Aalborg University
 - 📫 How to reach me: andreas.hovaldt@gmail.com

 <!---